filipakkad/react-shiny-template/README.md

 ### For whom?
   - You are a `Shiny` developer passionate about `React` / willing to apply the latest standards of developing frontend or
+  - You would like to reuse existing components from your other `React` applications or
   - You would like to collaborate with a `React` developer on your `Shiny` dashboard to make it even more awesome

   And

-  - You want to deploy your app the same way as other, standard `Shiny` apps
+  - You want to deploy your app the same way as other, regular `Shiny` apps

 then **this setup is for you!**

 > Otherwise you might be interested in using [`shiny.react`](https://appsilon.github.io/shiny.react/) and packages based on top of that (e.g. [`shiny.fluent`](https://appsilon.github.io/shiny.fluent/)).
-Here is a nice example of [how to wrap Blueprint with `shiny.react`](https://appsilon.github.io/shiny.react/articles/shiny-react.html)
+Here is a nice example of [how to wrap Liquid Oxygen library with `shiny.react`](https://appsilon.github.io/shiny.react/articles/shiny-react.html)

 ## Setup